Income Investing and My Retirement Strategy – Your Questions Answered

 I have a bias to owning companies that have a long, established history of rewarding shareholders.

-On my Dividends page, I have highlighted some of the stocks I own, they are:
+On my Dividends page, I have highlighted some of the stocks I own, they are at the time of this post:

 - Canadian banks (examples: RY, TD, BNS, BMO, CM).